Monitoring SQL Database Deadlocks

 For detailed steps on how to do this, see Giving the account necessary database privileges in SQL Server.

-The next the a client session is established with the database, a session for monitoring the Dynamics NAV database appears under Management, Extended Events.
+To verify the setup, connect from a client, like the Web client or Windows client.
+When the session is established with the database, a session for monitoring the Dynamics NAV database appears under Management > Extended Events > Sessions.

 Configure the Microsoft Dynamics NAV Server instance